-There are several examination sessions (series) throughout 2015 and 2016.
+There are several examination sessions (series) throughout 2019 and 2020.
 Individual timetables will be sent to each student before the start of the session if they have been entered.
-Below are dates for the coming academic year.
+We will post dates for the coming academic year on this page.

 Examinations can be a stressful time for all of the family, not just the student actually taking the examination.
 In this section, you’ll find revision tips, frequently asked questions (FAQs) and all of the official information from JCQ that is given to students every year.